Grain & Berry logo

 What Is Grain & Berry?

-Grain & Berry is a health-focused cafe franchise centered on acai, pitaya and spirulina fruit bowls, yogurt bowls, specialty toasts, smoothies, juices, flatbreads, quesadillas and coffee drinks.
-Revenue is generated primarily through the retail sale of those menu items and related products and services.
-Franchise locations operate from designated brick-and-mortar sites typically ranging from approximately 1,500 to 2,800 square feet, and the franchisor also authorizes Grain & Berry food trucks under a Food Truck Addendum.
+Grain & Berry is a health-focused cafe franchise specializing in acai, pitaya and spirulina fruit bowls, smoothies, specialty toasts, yogurt parfaits, flatbreads, quesadillas and coffee drinks.
+Franchised Grain & Berry Restaurants operate from company-designated brick-and-mortar sites typically ranging from approximately 1,500 to 2,800 square feet, and the franchisor also authorizes the development and operation of Grain & Berry food trucks.

 Grain & Berry Franchise: Pros and Cons